 Departing from the dreamland of Namibia we cross into the beauty of Botswana and head for the heart of the Kalahari.
 A desolate but mesmerising landscape, the territory of the Bushmen spans across most of Southern Africa with significant differences across each of the tribes.
-Hosted in traditional grass huts, it is possible we learn of Kalahari culture during our visit.
-Approximate drive time: 7-8 hours
+Hosted in traditional grass huts, it is possible we learn of Kalahari culture during the course of the evening.
+Approximate drive time: 7 hours.

 Head to the Okavango gateway town of Maun.
-Afternoon to explore Maun or relax.
+Free time in the afternoon.

 Before leaving the bushland we take a cool morning walk with the San Bushmen and learn more of their ancient and fascinating way of life.
-Bidding farewell to our San hosts, we drive onwards to the Okavango gateway town of Maun, where there is the opportunity to have experience free time in Maun.
+Bidding farewell to our San hosts, we drive onwards to the Okavango gateway town of Maun, where there is the opportunity to have free time in Maun.
 You may prefer to relax and take a dip in the pool or explore this capital town of Ngamiland.
 Alternatively there is the option to take a light aircraft flight over the Okavango Delta (payable locally).
-Maun has a wonderful laid back atmosphere and also provides a chance to participate in a spot of shopping for local handicrafts, as we prepare to depart the delta region of Botswana.
+Maun has a wonderful laid back atmosphere and also provides a chance to participate in a spot of shopping for local handi-crafts, as we prepare to depart for the delta region of Botswana.
 Approximate drive time: 4-5 hours.